-4. (1) Where default is made in the payment of any charges incurred in respect of any aircraft at the aerodrome, the aerodrome operator may, subject to the provisions of this section-
+4. (1) If default is made in the payment of any charges incurred in respect of any aircraft at the aerodrome, the aerodrome operator may, subject to this section-

-- (a) detain, pending payment, either the aircraft in respect of which the charges are incurred (whether or not they were incurred by the person who is the operator of the aircraft at the time when the detention begins) or any other aircraft of which the person in default is the operator at the time when the detention begins; and - (b) if the charges are not paid within 56 days of the date when the detention begins, take such steps as are necessary to sell the aircraft in order to satisfy the charges.
+- (a) detain, pending payment, either the aircraft in respect of which the charges are incurred (whether or not they were incurred by the person who is the operator of the aircraft at the time when the detention begins) or any other aircraft of which the person in default is the operator at the time when the detention begins; and - (b) if the charges are not paid within 56 days of the date when the detention begins, take any steps necessary to sell the aircraft in order to satisfy the charges.